metaodi/metaodi.github.io/posts/2014/02/usage-of-mongodb-with-a-spatial-index-and-geojson.md

 ---
 date: 11.02.2014
-tags: [MongoDB, Open Data, OpenStreetMap, GIS]
+categories: [MongoDB, Open Data, OpenStreetMap, GIS]
 title: Usage of MongoDB with a spatial index and GeoJSON
 ---